joachim-n/drupal-core-development-project/README.md

 ## Workarounds

-Several workarounds are necessary to make Drupal core work correctly when symlinked into the project:
+Several workarounds are necessary to make Drupal core work correctly when symlinked into the project.
+These are all taken care of by Composer scripts during installation.
+Details are below.

 ### Vendor folder